 If your credit score has improved since you took out your original mortgage, you may be considering a refinance.
 This financial move can get you a more competitive interest rate or switch from an ARM to a fixed-rate loan to make your monthly payments more affordable.

 Some homeowners also tap into their home’s equity through a cash-out refinance.
-Since the use of the funds is not dictated by the lender, you may decide to pay off debt or fund a major home renovation product with the money.
+Since the use of the funds is not dictated by the mortgage lender, you may decide to pay off debt or fund a major home renovation product with the money.

 Mortgage refinancing may also be a viable option if you have extra cash on hand and want to pay off your mortgage faster by getting into a 15 or 20-year mortgage product.
 You could save several thousand in interest with this strategic financial move.